-Rosslyn and I have lived in Unley for the last 20 years.
+Rosslyn and I have lived in Unley for the last 22 years.
 Our children and nine of our grandchildren live in Unley.
 I began my career as a microbiologist before branching into education.
-Today I am Mayor of Unley elected in 2018.
+Today I am Mayor of Unley first elected in 2018.
+In 2022 I was re-elected for a second four-year term with an absolute majority.
 As a member of the Australian Board of Education, responsible for the Australian School Curriculum and NAPLAN, I was reappointed for two terms, the maximum allowed.
-(July 2014 - November 2021) Chair of Audit and Risk Committee of ACARA for five years.
+(July 2014 - November 2020) Chair of Audit and Risk Committee of ACARA for five years.
 I have served as Councillor since 2006 and was appointed Deputy Mayor 2018.

 I love Unley and am proud of what it oﬀers people of all ages.
-Thank you for electing me as your Mayor, I strive to make Unley more livable, more accountable and more affordable for ratepayers.
-I drive my own vehicle, a saving to ratepayers of over $50,000.
+Thank you for re-electing me as your Mayor, I strive to make Unley more livable, more accountable and more affordable for ratepayers.
+I cycle and drive my own vehicle, a saving to ratepayers of over $60,000.

 CAPPING COUNCIL RATES

-Over the last 6 years across Australia, Local Government rates have increased 41.4%.
-I have been leading the fight against rate increases in Unley, and over the same time frame, kept ours to 25%.
+I have been leading the fight against rate increases in Unley.
 We did this by setting KPI’s for council staff.
 Working together, we made savings of $3.1 million whilst improving our quality of services.
-As Mayor, we are successfully keeping our annual rates in Unley within 1% of CPI.
+As Mayor, we are successfully keeping our rates below CPI.
+(Over the past 4 years -4%, below CPI)

 SAVING 30% ON WATER COSTS